 Levels of recognition

-- Bronze – recognises commitment to work health and wellbeing
+- Bronze – recognises commitment to work health safety and wellbeing

-- Silver – highly commends commitment to work health and wellbeing
+- Silver – highly commends commitment to work health safety and wellbeing

-- Gold – recognises excellence in work health and wellbeing.
+- Gold – recognises excellence in work health safety and wellbeing.

 Bronze recognises organisations at stage one (plan) of the Work health and wellbeing toolkit.
 Work health safety and wellbeing strategies have been implemented for at least six months and applications must show how the following has been achieved: